analogdevicesinc/TMCL-C-Examples/TMC5271-EVAL/TMC5271_TMC_API/README.md

 # TMC5271 TMC-API - C Examples

 ## Overview
-This library is intended to operate [TMC5271-Eval V1.x](https://www.analog.com/en/resources/evaluation-hardware-and-software/evaluation-boards-kits/tmc5271-eval.html#eb-overview) (moving on, will be referred as *eval board*) and older boards with an Arduino boards.
-In the examples and the connection circuit metiond, the representation is in context to Arduino Mega boards, however, the connections can be modified in order to operate the Eval Board with other versions of Arduino boards respectively.
+This library is intended to be operated with [TMC5271-Eval V1.x](https://www.analog.com/en/resources/evaluation-hardware-and-software/evaluation-boards-kits/tmc5271-eval.html#eb-overview) (hereinafter referred to as eval board) and older boards with Arduino boards.
+In the examples and the connection circuit mentioned, the representation is in context to Arduino Mega boards; however, the connections can be modified in order to operate the Eval Board with other versions of Arduino boards respectively.

 ## Usage
 ### Hardware